Otto C.C. Lin: 1988–1994: leading ITRI

 Lin was appointed executive director and president of ITRI in 1988, succeeding Morris Chang who took charge as CEO of the Taiwan Semiconductor Manufacturing Corporation (TSMC), the largest spin-off company of ITRI.
-Under Chang's stewardship, it was to become the world leader in microelectronics technology.

-ITRI has gradually become the leading technology institution in Taiwan dedicated to upgrading traditional industry and nurturing the high-tech industry.
-It nurtured streams of technology transfer for commercialization: laptop computers, electronic components, design and packaging of electronic modules, advanced IC testing, opto-electronic systems, engineering composites, industrial automation, specialty chemicals, energy conservations, pollution abatements, industrial safety, quality and standards.
-All the ITRI labs were led by expert professionals recruited worldwide.
-Lin considered the following as headquarters' responsibility: defining visions, setting objectives and strategy, strengthening infrastructure, providing resources and support, outlining performance standards and cultivating an institutional culture.
-All have contributed to transforming Taiwan into a knowledge-based economy in the 21st century.

-Lin has guided ITRI into active participation in the global high-tech community.
-It has established alliances or collaborations with the Fraunhofer Gesselschaft (Germany), TNO (the Netherlands), SISIR (Singapore), CSIRO (Australia), AT&T Bell Labs (U.S.), and others.
-He also initiated scientific and technological exchanges between ITRI and the Chinese Academy of Sciences and institutions in the Chinese mainland, albeit in an uncertain political environment between the two sides of the Taiwan Strait.

 He was elected a foreign member to the Royal Swedish Academy of Engineering Sciences (IVA), member of the Hong Kong Academy of Engineering Sciences, president of the Asia Pacific Confederation of Chemical Engineering (APCChE), and received the TWNSO Technology Award of the Third World Academy of Sciences, Drexel University Industrial Leadership Award, CIE-USA Award of Outstanding accomplishments, among other honors.

 1995-2000: international engagements in innovation and entrepreneurship

 Lin retired from ITRI in 1995 after serving two terms of his presidency.
 He rejoined Tsing-Hua University at Hsinchu as Professor of Industrial Engineering and Engineering Management and was soon offered the position of senior vice president and CTO of the Westlake Group of Companies in Houston, a petrochemical business.
 After a short stay, he accepted an appointment as a visiting professor at the National University of Singapore.
 He helped establish the cooperation in education and research between NUS and MIT which later became a collaboration between Singapore and MIT.

 He participated actively in global innovation organizations.
 He was twice invited speaker at the Six Country Conference and repeatedly, the Salzburg Global Seminar in Austria and USA.